NoRedInk/elm-assets-loader/README.md

 ### package (optional)

 - Example: "NoRedInk/myapp"
 - Look for the tagger inside this package.
-Not needed if it's defined in your main application code.
+Not needed if the tagger is defined in your main application code.

 ### localPath (optional)